Busan: Parks, beaches, and highlights

-Dongnae-gu is a wealthy and traditional residential area.
+Dongnae District is a wealthy and traditional residential area.
 Dongnae Oncheon is a natural spa area with many baths, tourist hotels, restaurants, clubs, and shopping areas.
 Many restaurants in the area use family recipes.
 Chungnyeolsa is a Confucian shrine for soldiers who died during the 16th-century battle against the Japanese at Dongnae Fortress.

 Taejongdae is a natural park with cliffs facing the open sea on the island of Yeongdo.